Last updated on November 26th, 2019 at 12:00 am

 The good news is that you don’t have to see the world as full of rainbows, sunshine, and unicorns to motivate yourself to achieve your goals and resolutions.

-The reason you haven’t achieved your big dream thus far is that you probably haven’t modeled your motivation after what triggers you to take action.
-Triggers aren’t always positive and understanding how you were motivated as a child offers you the key to motivating yourself as an adult.
+If any of the four most influential people in your life while you were growing up used guilt as a successful means of getting you to do something, then shame is most likely still a motivational trigger for you in your adult life.
+You haven’t achieved your big dream thus far because you probably haven’t modeled your motivation after what triggers you to take action.
+Triggers aren’t always positive, and understanding how you were motivated as a child offers you the key to motivating yourself as an adult.

-I am not here to argue whether or not you can change negative motivation triggers through therapy, I am only trying to get you to figure out what your triggers are so that you can successfully create real change in your life.
+I am not here to argue whether or not you can change negative motivation triggers through therapy; I am only trying to get you to figure out what your triggers are so that you can successfully create real change in your life.

 What happened?

-One of my favorite ways to discover what motivates you comes from Barbara Sher’s book, Live the Life You Love: In Ten Easy Step-By Step Lessons.
+One of my favorite ways to discover what motivates you comes from Barbara Sher’s book Live the Life You Love: In Ten Easy Step-By-Step Lessons.
 And I’m going to share it with you.

 Discover your Motivation Triggers

-1. Think back over the years and list your successes–going back as far as you can.
+1. Think back over the years and list your successes–going back as far as possible.
 Were you the first girl to accomplish hopscotch without error?
 Did you read earlier than any of your siblings?
 Did you ride your bike faster than anyone in your neighborhood?
 Did you always get an A on your English papers?

 3. Get out a second sheet of paper and write the following: